z3ttee/c-lang-execises/README.md

 # Programming Exercises C

-This is a repository containing programming exercises I solved during my dual studies at the DHGE in Germany.
+This is a repository containing programming exercises I solved during my dual studies at the [https://www.dhge.de/](DHGE Gera) in Germany.

 ## Dual study?
 Because some countries may not know this type of studying: <br>